sulujulianto/sulujulianto.github.io/README.md

-# 🌐 Sulu Julianto — Personal Portfolio
+# 🌐 Sulu Edward Julianto — Personal Portfolio

 Welcome to **sulujulianto.github.io**, my personal portfolio website.
 This site showcases my professional profile, selected projects, and blog articles, with a focus on clean design, usability, and performance.